15 Important High Emotional Intelligence Benefits

 13. Reduced Aggression and Hostility

-Individuals with lower emotional intelligence are more likely to display aggression and hostility.
 Challenges in understanding and managing emotions may contribute to interpersonal difficulties and conflict.
+Individuals with lower emotional intelligence are more likely to become angry and aggressive.

 García-Sancho, E., Dhont, K., Salguero, J. M., & Fernández-Berrocal, P. (2017).
 The personality basis of aggression: The mediating role of anger and the moderating role of emotional intelligence.
 Scandinavian Journal of Psychology, 58(4), 333–340.